-This checklist is provided as a guide for faculty to review accessibility of their instructional materials in order to make courses fully accessible to students with disabilities at SF state.
-This checklist assumes you are using SF State supported course technologies such as iLearn, CourseStream, ePortfolio, etc. For questions about this checklist or for further guidance in making your course accessible, contact the SF State ATI Team at firstname.lastname@example.org.
+This checklist is provided as a guide for instructors to review accessibility of their instructional materials in order to make courses fully accessible to students with disabilities at SF State.
+This checklist assumes you are using SF State Supported Course Technologies such as Canvas, iLearn, CourseStream, ePortfolio, etc. For questions about this checklist or for further guidance in making your course accessible, please contact us.

-A downloadable version of the checklist is also available.
+A downloadable version of the checklist (PDF) is also available.

 - I have submitted my textbook adoption request to the Bookstore according to the Provost’s deadline and Academic Senate Timely Adoption Policy.
 Generally mid-October for the Spring semester and mid-April for the Fall Semester.